-Radionuclide Concentrations in River Water and Treated Drinking Water-Table 6-2 shows the measured concentrations of tritium in the Savannah River near RM 141.5 and at the BJWSA Purrysburg Water Treatment Facility, which is representative of the BJWSA Chelsea and the City of Savannah I&D water treatment plants.
+Radionuclide Concentrations in River Water and Treated Drinking Water-In 2023, the 12-month average tritium concentration measured in Savannah River water near RM-141.5 was 392 picocuries per liter (pCi/L).
+This concentration is well below the EPA's MCL for tritium of 20,000 pCi/L. Table 6-2 shows the measured concentrations of tritium in the Savannah River near RM-141.5 and at the BJWSA Purrysburg Water Treatment Facility, which is representative of the BJWSA Chelsea and the City of Savannah I&D water treatment plants.
 These downriver tritium concentrations include tritium releases from SRS, VEGP, and BLLDF.
-In 2022, the 12-month average tritium concentration measured in Savannah River water near RM 141.5 was 241 picocuries per liter (pCi/L).
-This concentration is well below the EPA's MCL for tritium of 20,000 pCi/L. Table 6-2 also provides the calculated concentrations for the other released radionuclides and a comparison of these concentrations to the EPA's MCLs.
+The calculated concentrations are provided for the other released radionuclides and a comparison of these concentrations to the EPA's MCLs.
 As shown, all radionuclide concentrations are well below the MCLs.
+Because SRS releases more than one radionuclide, the sum of the fractions of the reported concentration of each radionuclide divided by its corresponding MCL must not exceed 1.0.
+The sum of the fractions for the locations near RM-141.5 and at the BJWSA Purrysburg Water Treatment Facility were below 1.0 at 0.026 and 0.025, respectively.

-Radionuclide Concentrations in Fish-

-Consuming fish is an important dose pathway for the representative person.
-Fish exhibit a high degree of bioaccumulation for certain elements.
+Radionuclide Concentrations in Fish- Consuming fish is an important dose pathway for the representative person.
+Fish exhibit a high degree of bioaccumulation, or gradual buildup of a contaminant in a living organism, for certain elements.
 For cesium (including radioactive isotopes of cesium, such as cesium-137), the bioaccumulation factor for Savannah River fish is estimated to be 3,000, meaning the cesium concentration in fish flesh is about 3,000 times the concentration of cesium found in the water in which the fish live (Carlton et al. 1994).